hfcorriez/node-exporter/README.md

 Use modules exporter for global use.

-We always need load modules with follow codes:
+We always need load modules with following codes:

 ```js
 var email = require('../../helpers/email')
 ```

-if I create more directories, I will angry with using the absolute path.
-So exporter is global definition for you.
+If create much more files and directories, I will angry with using the absolute path.
+So there is a exporter, it is global definition for you.

 Load modules: